 French photographer Jean-Claude Arnault: Jailed in 2018 for raping a woman in 2011.

-USA Gymnastics national team doctor Larry Nassar: In 2018 on 3 counts of sexual assault and sentenced to up to 125 years.
+USA Gymnastics national team doctor Larry Nassar: In 2018 on 3 counts of sexual assault, sentenced to up to 125 years.
 More than 260 girls and women claimed Nassar abused them.

 Former Michigan State University dean William Strampel: On 2 counts of "willful neglect of duty" and 1 count of felony misconduct relating to the Nassar cases, NPR reports.
 Strampel was Nassar's boss.
 He received a concurrent sentence of 1 year in August.

 Nxivm cult leader Keith Raniere: In June of sex trafficking, conspiracy, sexual exploitation of a child, racketeering, forced labor and possession of child pornography.
 Before Raniere's as-yet unscheduled sentencing hearing, he has until March 23 to submit a memo defending his case, per his case docket in New York's Eastern District Court.

 "Smallville" actress Allison Mack: Pleaded guilty in April to racketeering and racketeering conspiracy charges for recruiting women to the sex cult, Nxivm.
 She was scheduled for sentencing on Sept.
-11, but Judge Garaufis adjourned sentencing on July 15 without setting a new date, according to her and Raniere's case docket.
+11, but Judge Garaufis adjourned sentencing on July 15 without setting a new date, according to her case docket.

 Those charged since #MeToo: